 As a pescetarian, your only “meat” comes from fish, which provides you with loads of Omega 3 fatty acids.

-Omega 3 fatty acids are ranked pretty high when it comes to heart health, as it lowers the amount of fat in your blood (triglycerides), which can contribute to heart disease.
+Omega 3 fatty acids are great for improving heart health, as it lowers the amount of fat in your blood (triglycerides – which can contribute to heart disease).

 1. Fish Provides You With Natural Multivitamins

 We are all advised to take our vitamins everyday, whether we actually take it or not.

 But, did you know that our bodies process synthetic vitamins (produced in a lab) differently to the vitamins we get from whole food?

 This is why you should aim to get most of your vitamins from fresh, whole foods.

 A good place to start is by ensuring your daily diet contains of an array of fruits and vegetables.
 Fruits and vegetables are full of not only vitamins and minerals, but antioxidants too.
 Antioxidants help protect your body against disease.

 By including fish (especially the fatty kinds like salmon, sardines, tuna, trout) in your diet, you increase the vitamin content you feed your body.
 Fish and seafood contain many vitamins and minerals such as Vitamin A, D, as well as B-complex vitamins.

 These vitamins keep your immune and nervous system in fighting form, your eyes healthy and your bones strong.